 Fixed-rate mortgage – Essentially, this means committing to a single interest rate that will not change for the term of your mortgage.
 This strategy equalizes how much of your monthly payment repays the principal vs. interest.
 Fixed-rate mortgages are great in an economy where interest rates are going up, as you never have to risk paying higher interest rates.
 But in an economy where interest rates are going down, you could be stuck paying more in interest than the going rate.

-Variable-rate mortgage – With a variable rate mortgage, your monthly payments are fixed for a specific term, while the interest rate portion of the payment floats in relationship to the bank’s prime interest rate.
-If rates go up, more of your payment is applied to interest and less is applied to the principal.
-If rates drop, more of your monthly payment is used to pay off your principal and your mortgage is paid off sooner.
-Variable rate mortgages can protect you if interest rates are high at the time you arrange your mortgage; when rates fall, you’re not stuck with high interest payments, and more of your payment is applied to the principal.
-But if interest rates increase, that could mean more of your payment is being applied to interest than you bargained for.
+Variable-rate mortgage – With most variable-rate mortgages, your monthly payments float in relationship to the bank’s prime interest rate.
+If rates go up, your payment goes up.
+Variable-rate mortgages can protect you if interest rates are high at the time you arrange your mortgage; when rates fall, you’re not stuck with high-interest payments.
 In some instances, lenders will allow you to convert to a fixed-rate mortgage in this kind of situation.